How to create and define the criteria of an element assertion

 - Click on the element that you want to assert against.

-- In the Trainer window, define the criteria for the assertion in the element assertion menu.
+- In the Trainer window, select the type of assertion - HTML or CSS - define the criteria for the assertion in the element assertion menu.

 - Click OK to save the assertion.